blairliikala/livestreamwrapper/Readme.md

 ## Slots

+There are 4 slots: Landing, Start, Player, and End that are cycled through during an event.
+HTML can be placed inside these slots and styled.

 ### Landing

 | Name | Description |
 | - | - |
 | data-click | An element that a user clicks to show the countdown or stream.
 This interaction is required for browsers to allow autoplay to work (with audio). |

+`hasInteracted` can be changed via javascript to skip this step (see above), or the slot can be omitted.
+If the slot is omitted, the video should be started as muted to allow autoplay to work, otherwise the user will need to click play when the stream begins.

 ## Start